Anney’s Closet

 We always need a constant supply of ‘gently used, like-new’ household items.

 Anney’s Closet relies on donations from downsizing seniors, families, organizations, and generous community members to fill the Anney’s Closet shelves.
-See our Items Needed List below for our current needs.
+See our Items Needed List below for our a list of what we DO and DO NOT accept.

 Donation Days are held on the 2nd and 3rd Saturday of the month (with exceptions).
 Always check our Facebook Page to confirm dates for our upcoming Donation Days.